 KPI vs. Indicator

 In a nutshell, all KPIs are indicators, but not all indicators are KPIs.
-And KPIs evolve along with your business.
+And KPIs evolve along with your business and its needs.

 Social media KPI dashboard